Before the first-day school bell rings, discuss these safety tips to help keep your child safe.

 - Establish safe routes to and from school, and have your child practice driving the route with a licensed adult.

-- Prohibit smartphone use and driving, which is now illegal in many states.
+- Prohibit smartphone use while driving, which is now illegal in many states.

 - Understand the state laws for teen driving such as passenger restrictions.